 Steve was, for over twenty years, a Co-director of Paper and Book Intensive, a nationally recognized annual series of summer workshops in book arts.
 He served as Chair of the Advisory Board of the Robert C. Williams American Museum of Papermaking in Atlanta, Georgia.
 He was a founding member of the College Book Art Association, where he was awarded the Distinguished Career Award in 2012.
 He was honored in 2013 for significant contributions to the field of book arts at the New York Center for Book Arts during its annual benefit celebration.

-Steve is Chair of the Penland School of Craft Board of Trustees.
+Steve is past chair of the Penland School of Craft Board of Trustees.